JacobAraiza/solana-exercise/README.md

 ## TODO
 - unit testing
-- pda_account not checked.
+- Should avoid using temp accounts and set authority, instead create PDA account and transfer balance.

 - get_associated_token_account are called with the wrong value, test with wallet.
-- Should avoid using temp accounts and set authority, instead create PDA account and transfer balance.

 - No mint pk on chain makes for difficult indexing.
 - The CLI doesn't have an option for listing
 - Delegation would simplify the process and limit escrow